Venice What to visit

 Venice What to visit Murano

-You can take the Vaporetto from S. Marco San Zaccaria D station and take line 7 to Murano Faro A. However, there are other Vaporetto lines that stop in Murano, such as: 3, 4.1, 4.2, 7, 12, 13 and 18.
+From the S. Marco San Zaccaria D station, you can hop on Vaporetto line 7 to Murano Faro A. Several other lines also stop in Murano—including 3, 4.1, 4.2, 12, 13, and 18—so you’ll have plenty of options to get there easily.

 Venice What to visit Murano